elixir-lang/elixir/README.md

 All currently open bugs related to the Elixir repository are listed in the issues tracker.
-The Elixir team uses the issues tracker to focus on *actionable items*, including planned enhancements for the short- and medium-term.
-We also do our best to tag entries for clarity and to ease collaboration.
+The Elixir team uses the issues tracker to focus on *actionable items*, including planned enhancements in the short- and medium-term.
+We also do our best to label entries for clarity and to ease collaboration.

 Our *actionable item policy* has some important consequences, such as: